EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 > - Click the back button to return to the `Item properties`
 > - **Save your project**

 ## 4 Add in the maps x5
+Let's add the map windows - there are 5 and most of them are the same size.
+So we add one and then copy it over and change the map theme.
+Saves time!

+> - Swutch back to the the `Map Canvas`
+> - In the 'Context data' group, right click the 'LGA' layer and select `Zoom to Layer`
+> - Click the `Add map` button on the toolbox toolbar
+> - Draw the box somewhere near the upper right of the page
+> - In the `Item Properties`, check the `Follow map theme` and from the dropdown, select 6 Koala image

 start with aoi

 > - **Save your project**